MrDaniel07/HSE_Game/README.md

-Got it!
-Here’s an updated description for your **HSE_Game** GitHub repository:

----

 # HSE_Game: An Interactive Office Safety Awareness Experience
 HSE_Game is a Twine-based branching narrative game designed to enhance office safety awareness in a fun and engaging way.
-Players take on the role of a new safety officer navigating real-world HSE (Health, Safety, and Environment) scenarios in an office setting.
+Players take on the role of a worker navigating real-world HSE (Health, Safety, and Environment) scenarios in an office setting.

 ## **🔗 Play Now**
 👉 [firesafetygame.netlify.app](https://firesafetygame.netlify.app/)